music-encoding/music-encoding.github.io/community/mei-board/protocols/2018-10-12_Virtual-Board-Meeting.md

 # Announcement Music Encoding Conference 2020

 Announcement of the Music Encoding Conference 2020 has not gone public so far.
 This could be due to the two alternative dates in the  application.
-Johannes Kepper will double check past correspondence on the dates and get in touch with the local organizer to settle the question who is goint to announce it on MEI-L.
+Johannes Kepper will double check past correspondence on the dates and get in touch with the local organizer to settle the question who is going to announce it on MEI-L.

 # MEI Board Elections 2018